open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 RPC framework of its own—Arrow Flight—however it was natural, for our purposes to leverage existing gRPC-configuration, services, authorization extensions, and instrumentation in the OpenTelemetry Collector by embedding Arrow IPC inside gRPC streams.
-This design lets us benefit from heavily-optimized Arrow IPC functions that compress and encode repeated record batches while offering drop-in compatibility with OTLP/gRPC service configurations.
+This design lets us benefit from heavily optimized Arrow IPC functions that compress and encode repeated record batches while offering drop-in compatibility with OTLP/gRPC service configurations.